 Symptoms Of Peritonitis In Dogs

 In most cases, the symptoms of peritonitis in dogs are easy to recognize.
-Dogs may seem fine, then suddenly become very ill.
-They will almost certainly show signs of pain when their abdomen is touched.
-If you see one or more of the following symptoms in your dog, consult your veterinarian immediately.
+Your dog may seem fine, then suddenly become very ill.
+They will almost certainly show signs of pain when you touch their abdomen.

 - Black stools